nilbarde/IITB-Login/README.md

 # IITB Login
-This code will allow you to get logged in to internet.iitb.ac.in just by opening terminal.You need not to open browser and type your LDAP-ID and password everytime you open your system.
-You just need to setup before using this.
+This code will allow you to get logged in to internet.iitb.ac.in just by opening terminal.

 **Clone the Repository**